A robust regression approach to synthetic control with interference: Applications

-We apply the proposed method to evaluate the average direct and interference effects of the US embassy relocation from Tel Aviv to Jerusalem on conflicts in the Middle East region.
-On December 6, 2017, the US government announced the move of the embassy in Israel, sparking considerable global debate.
-Researchers are keen to understand the policy's impact on world politics.
-Weekly country-level records on conflict numbers from December 28, 2015, to November 3, 2018, are obtained from the Armed Conflict Location and Event Data Project \citep{raleigh2010introducing}, serving as the outcome variable of interest.
-The intervention occurred on December 6, 2017, which corresponds to the announcement of embassy relocation.
-Thus we have 101 pre-intervention weeks and 48 post-intervention weeks.
-Due to a military coup that caused a notable spike in conflicts in Turkey \citep{muhlbach2021tree}, we exclude the data from corresponding weeks 29, 30, and 31, leaving us with 98 pre-intervention weeks.
-Nine units (country or region) are included in our analysis: Israel-Palestine, Bahrain, Iran, Iraq, Jordan, Lebanon, Saudi Arabia, Turkey, and Yemen.
-Israel and Palestine are viewed as one unit, denoted as Israel-Palestine, and served as the treated unit, considering some conflicts occurred on their border.
-Syria is excluded due to a lack of records before January 2017.
-Four countries: Kuwait, Oman, Qatar, and the United Arab Emirates are excluded from the set of control units due to their extremely low numbers of conflicts (see Supplementary Material for their summary statistics).
-Conflicts in these peaceful and other turbulent Middle Eastern countries are unlikely to be driven by the same factors.
-There are no other covariates available for a weekly frequency.
+We apply the proposed fixed-$N$ method to evaluate the average direct and interference effects of the US embassy relocation from Tel Aviv to Jerusalem on conflicts in the Middle East.
+On December 6, 2017, the US government announced the move of the embassy in Israel, sparking considerable global debate about its impact on regional stability.
+We use data from the Armed Conflict Location and Event Data Project \citep{raleigh2010introducing}, with weekly country-level conflict counts from December 28, 2015 to November 3, 2018 as the outcome.
+Treating the announcement as the intervention yields 101 pre-intervention and 48 post-intervention weeks.
+We exclude weeks 29--31 due to a military coup that caused a notable spike in conflicts in Turkey \citep{muhlbach2021tree}, leaving 98 pre-intervention weeks.
+Nine units (country or region) are included in our analysis: Israel-Palestine (treated), Bahrain, Iran, Iraq, Jordan, Lebanon, Saudi Arabia, Turkey, and Yemen.
+Israel and Palestine are combined as one unit since some conflicts occurred on their border.
+No other covariates are available at weekly frequency.